 · I played soccer, basketball, and football but Fell in love with Skateboarding in 1984 and did so most days till 2004. pure Skateboarding is yoga.
 Tapas, paradise visualization, vairaghya… there's a lot of similarities.

 · I was handed a copy of the Bhagavad Gita I by the Harekrisnas in 1988.
 I read it.
 My father said, “what is that junk and where’d you get it” I said these people handed it to me at the airport.
 I didn't understand much of it then but have been appreciating it more and more through the years.

-· There is much more to say about food..
-I gave up: Livers 1982 (They induced a vomit reflex), pork chops and bacon in 1986, Hot dogs 1990, hamburger 1993, Beef 1995, Chicken 2001, and fish in 2005.
+· There is much more to say about food but here's a start: I gave up: Livers 1982 (They induced a vomit reflex), pork chops and bacon in 1986, Hot dogs 1990, hamburger 1993, Beef 1995, Chicken 2001, and fish in 2005.
 Since then I have tried various diets, fasts, cleanses… and am vegetarian.
 While I know some of my non-vegan habits are not good for me I for better or worse enjoy a good cheese from time to time!

 · Went to yoga classes in 1998 at the University of Southern Mississippi.

 · 1999-2001 I Took Ceramics classes and dove in completely.